Ankur3107/ankur3107.github.io/_posts/2021-06-25-dense-passage-retriever.md

 # Data & Model Configuration Setup

 Let's configure data and model requirements.
 Given we have positive passages and hard negative passages for each query.
 So we need to select no of positives and hard negatives need to build good representation.

-For Model requirements, we need to specify things like seq_len for passage and query, pretrained base models, learning rate, epochs etc.
+For Model requirements, we need to specify things like seq_len for passage and query, pre-trained base models, learning rate, epochs, etc.

 ```python
 # Configure dataset